alpkayaMSFT/saponazureml/README.md

 # saponazureml
-apply machine learning to sap financials - AR data
+Apply Azure Machine Learning to SAP Financials - AR data specifically in this case

 How can Finance professionals better manage cash flows and optmize cash flow in general?